The best lenses for real estate photography in 2023

 Q: What filter do real estate photographers use?

-One of the most useful filters for real estate photographers is a circular polarizer.
+One of the most useful filters for real estate photographers is a polarizer.
 A circular polarizer will help cut down on glare and bring down highlights on areas like shiny floors or countertops, allowing the surfaces to show better in the photos.

 Q: Can I shoot real estate with a 24mm lens?